Are you searching for the Exponential Bollinger Bands? In this article, we will show the variant of the most popular technical analysis indicator.

 When the volatility is high, the bands move away from prices faster.

 In practice, the Exponential Bollinger Bands are more reactive to price changes.
 In this article, we will show you why this occurs and how to take advantage of this.

 At the end of the article, you can download for free the indicator.
-We provide the Exponential Bollinger Bands for many trading platforms: TradeStation, MetaTrader4 and MultiCharts, we only ask you to follow us.
+We provide the Exponential Bollinger Bands for many trading platforms: TradeStation, MetaTrader4, and MultiCharts.

-In every trading platform, the Bollinger Bands are calculated on a simple moving average, while the Exponential Bollinger Bands are rarely present.
+The Bollinger Bands are calculated on a simple moving average in every trading platform, while the Exponential Bollinger Bands are rarely present.